ywkao/tqHGG/README.md

    (step 3-3) check the option in the script, execution.
 Then, execute it. <br />
    $ ./execution <br />
    NOTE: execution is kind of for lazy operation.
 It will also output log message (log/stdout.log), such as on which node the datasets are processed.
-4. Perform the preselection with the parallel computing. (currently, on ntugrid5 only.) <br />
+4. Perform selection with parallel computing. (currently, on ntugrid5 only.) <br />
    (step 4-1) check the option in the script, execution.
 Then, execute it. <br />
    $ ./execution <br />
 5. root -l -b -q src/stackHist.C #Make stack plots.